 Klein describes two main "positions" of the child towards its objects: the depressive and the paranoid-schizophrenic.
 Each child according to Freudian theory takes itself as its first object choice.
 (Here "object" means anything not the self; even though the child may make itself an object choice.)
 This stage is termed primary narcissism and is a normal part of the transition from autoerotic to object relations.
-Klein's theory concerns the modes of object relations that follow primary narcissism, the clinical syndrome that is at the root of Lasch's analysis.
+Klein's theory concerns the modes of object relations that follow primary narcissism.
+The pathological forms of object relations lead to secondary narcissism, the clinical syndrome that is at the root of Lasch's analysis.